 3 Safety Tips for Cyclists

 I’ve been a cyclist for a handful of year now, and I’ve learned a few tips that will keep a biker safe and a motorist out of your hair.
-Although sometimes a fall is unavoidable, there are many that can be avoided or lessened in severity by keeping a few things in mind.
-Below are some helpful tips on how to safely travel by bicycle:
+Although sometimes a bicycle accident is unavoidable, there are many that can be avoided or lessened in severity by keeping a few things in mind.
+Below are some helpful tips on how to travel safely by bicycle: